NCAA, Conference, and University Rules & Violations Procedures

 - The Assistant Director of Compliance and/or Associate Director of Athletics for Student-Athlete Services & Compliance informs the Director of Athletics of the alleged violation and investigates and with the active involvement of the FAR interviews the individuals implicated in the alleged violation to determine the validity of the complaint.

-- If the preliminary inquiries reveal that a possible major violation took place, the Associate Director of Athletics, Director of Athletics, and Faculty Athletics Representative shall be notified of the possibility that a major violation took place.
+- If the preliminary inquiries reveal that a possible Level I or Level II violation took place, the Associate Director of Athletics, Director of Athletics, and Faculty Athletics Representative shall be notified of the possibility that a Level I or Level II violation took place.
 The Director of Athletics shall notify the Vice President for External Relations, University President and University Counsel.

 - Based on the information gathered in the investigation, the Faculty Athletic Representative, the Assistant Director of Compliance and/ or the Associate Director of Athletics for Student-Athlete Services & Compliance determine which NCAA regulations may have been violated, if any.

 If the university violates an NCAA Bylaw, it may self-report that violation to the NCAA Enforcement Staff.
 The Compliance Staff along with the assistance of the Faculty Athletic Representative are responsible for investigating self-reports, as well as third party allegations of wrongdoing.
-If a violation is deemed secondary (one that provides only a limited recruiting or competitive advantage and that is isolated or inadvertent in nature), the penalty is specific and limited.
-If a violation or violations are reported or found that are major (anything not secondary) the school must go before the Committee on Infractions.
+If a violation is deemed Level III or Level IV (one that provides only a limited recruiting or competitive advantage and that is isolated or inadvertent in nature), the penalty is specific and limited.
+If a violation or violations are reported or found that are Level I or Level II, the school must go before the Committee on Infractions.
 The Committee is the body that hears the evidence and imposes penalties.

-It is expected that Department of Intercollegiate Athletics staff and Representatives of Pacific's Athletics Interests will do everything they can to avoid committing major rules violations.
+It is expected that Department of Intercollegiate Athletics staff and Representatives of Pacific's Athletics Interests will do everything they can to avoid committing Level I and Level II rules violations.
 Should any violations occur, though, staff members and coaches must self report to the Associate Director of Athletics for Student Services & Compliance or the Assistant Director of Compliance in order to minimize potential negative consequences for the University.

-If the investigation reveals a Level II violation took place, the Assistant Director of Compliance shall prepare and submit a report of the findings to the Associate Director of Athletics for Student-Athlete Services & Compliance, the Director of Athletics, the Faculty Athletics Representative, the sport administrator (if applicable), and the Conference Office.
+If the investigation reveals a Level III or Level IV violation took place, the Assistant Director of Compliance shall prepare and submit a report of the findings to the Associate Director of Athletics for Student-Athlete Services & Compliance, the Director of Athletics, the Faculty Athletics Representative, the sport administrator (if applicable), the Conference Office, and the NCAA.
 This report will include the following:

 * A complete synopsis of how the violation took place, the parties involved, the bylaw violated, and the sanctions/restitution for the infraction;